April 18, 2014 - 2:00 pm

 For an explanation of the different types of flood messages, see What are Provincial and Local Flood Messages?

-Algonquin Park, Aurora, Aylmer, Bancroft, Guelph, Kemptville, Midhurst, North Bay, Parry Sound, Pembroke, Peterborough, Sault Ste Marie, Sudbury
+Algonquin Park, Aurora, Aylmer, Bancroft, Dryden, Fort Frances, Guelph, Kemptville, Kenora, Kirkland Lake, Midhurst, Nipigon, North Bay, Parry Sound, Pembroke, Peterborough, Sault Ste Marie, Sudbury, Thunder Bay, Wawa

 What are Provincial and Local Flood Messages?